What Can You Expect?

 How many dogs do you take?

-We are licensed to have 6 guests and our 2 Directors (Dolly & Millie Moo) as a max here at the hotel, this is half the amount that most boarders generally take on and means your pup can have a more relaxing holiday and get to go on a walk.
-We have our volunteer dog walker, Stephen, who helps to walk the pups safely alongside myself.
-All dogs are vetted to make 100% sure they will fit in, your pup must be non-reactive on a walk to enable us to walk with the pack.
+We are licensed to have 6 guests and our 2 Directors (Dolly & Millie Moo) as a max here at the hotel, this is half the amount that most boarders generally take on and means your pup can have a more relaxing holiday.
+When we have our max amount we do not go on walks for safety reasons with a large pack.

 What does my dog need to pack?

 You are very welcome to bring your pups own suitcase full of goodies to make them feel as at home as possible.
-We recommend you bring your pup(s) own bed or crate for the night, toy, a blanket and feeding bowls, short lead (not extendable), food, chews and treats.
+We recommend you bring your pup(s) own bed or crate for the night, toy, a blanket, feeding bowls, short lead, food, chews and treats.
 If you forget anything, do not worry we have this covered.

 What if my dog is on medication?

 If your pup is on ANY prescribed or non prescribed medication, creams, sprays, shampoo etc we will ensure he/she sticks to their regular routine, this is an extra cost of £5 per day.
 If it is intermittent we will only charge for half of your holiday.
 The charge does not apply for giving supplements to food like salmon oil or youmove.